hwennnn/EduFi-3.5-Student/README.md

 ### React Next.js Frontend

 The frontend is written is React.js with Next.js.
-The frontend simulates the features of EduFi platform such as the user login, account creation, profile edit, creating trip, initiating or ending trip, and viewing past completed trips.
+The frontend simulates the features of EduFi platform such as

+- View students particulars
+- Update student particulars
+- View modules taken by student
+- View original results of student
+- View adjusted results of student after marks trading
+- View timetable of student
+- List all students with ratings
+- Search for other students
+- View other students’ profile, modules, timetable, ratings, and comments

 In the case when the frontend wants to communicate with the backend server to fulfill client requests, a **general-purpose API backend server** is implemented in between the layer of frontend and backend to facilitate the communication.